dmcquay/dmcquay.github.io/_posts/2015-09-18-cloning-rds-instances-for-testing.md

 job on each that would download the latest dump, drop its own database and restore from the dump.

 In AWS, database backups and cloning are very well automated and tooled.
 But they are done at a binary/disk level.
-Generally, this is a good thing, but there are some downsides, which I'll list in a moment.
+Generally, this is a good thing, but the cloning process is a tiny bit more involved.
 To clone your database in AWS, you'll want to follow these steps:

 1. Install the AWS command line client
 2. Create a bash script that does the following...